latrop/sdss_downloader/README.md

     -p, --ps
 Download psFields files (if you want to get a PSF data).
 Will be stored into downloads/ps directory.

+    --scatter
+This option forces the package to place all files related to every object into separate directory with name according to the object name.
+In other words, when downloading is finished there will be as many sub-directories in 'downloads' directory as objects in the input file.
+The default behaviour (without --scatter option) is to place in the same folder all images taken in the same filter.

 OUTPUT

 The fields will be downloaded in the 'downloads' directory, each filter in separate subdirectory